swcarpentry/web-data-python/01-getdata.md

 > ## Defining REST API {.challenge}
 >
-> An REST API is:
+> A REST API is:
-> a) a data format
+> 1. A data format.
-> b) a way of accessing data via an URL
+> 2. A way of accessing data via an URL.
-> c) less work for the server
+> 3. Less work for the server.
-> d) only accessable via Python libraries like Requests
+> 4. Only accessable via Python libraries like Requests.

 > ## Get Data for Guatemala {.challenge}
 >